Weasley-J/dtt-spring-boot-parent/README.md

 >
 > (d).
 Retains comments for columns of data tables for the Java developers who is non-native English speaker,
 >
-> here is an example for `0-CODE injection` based on you Java document.
+> here is an example for `0-CODE injection` based on Java document.
 >
 > - Chinese developer
 >